TJHeuvel/tjheuvel.net/_drafts/unity-rendering-5-gpu-rendering.md

 Lets imagine we are rendering our original scene with 10k cubes.
 We'd make a single entry in our drawindirect, with the base vertex and start index set to 0.
 Our cube has 36 indices, we can see this in the model inspector, `indexCountPerInstance` should be set to this.
 We'd like to render from 0 to 10k, so that will be our `startInstance` and `instanceCount`.

+## Getting started

+Up until now we have used our own inputs, rather than what is provided by Unity.
+Although we could certainly continue this trend, because this part actually is an improvement over Unity internal we'll ditch our custom methods.

 ## Doing the thing

 Our general strategy will be like this:

 1. We'll create a Graphics Buffer for our indirect arguments.
 We load them up with the data for each (sub)mesh, and leave the `instanceCount` at 0
 2. Another Graphics Buffer will contain all PerObjectData.
 Our culling will use this, but its also where the Vertex shader gets our ObjectToWorlds from.
 3. A compute shader takes the PerObjectData as input, as well as the camera parameters.
-We'll cull them like we did before, and increase the `instanceCount` for each visible object.
+We'll cull them like we did before, except now on the GPU.
+We'll increase the `instanceCount` for each visible object, meaning that if there are 3 visible objects the GPU will draw 3 instances of our mesh.

 <img src="../images/rendering-5-visibleindices.jpg" height="300">